GuthulaMAheshSaiNadh/Future_Ready_Talent_project/README.md

-Kovid - Hospitality Managment
+UnifiedHealth: A Comprehensive COVID-19 Hospitality Platform

-This is a web based application developed for health related Kovid Prevention managment and Doctor Consultation based website in india
+This is a web based application developed for health related Covid-19 Prevention managment and Doctor Consultation based website in india

 ### This web based Hospitality Managment application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.